pixelatedempathy/pixel/oxc-tasks-2.md

 ### `click-events-have-key-events`

-- [ ] `src/components/ai/RecommendationDisplay.tsx:20:9`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/ai/RecommendationDisplay.tsx:20:9`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/ui/MobileDrawer.tsx:35:7`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/ui/MobileDrawer.tsx:35:7`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/ui/table.tsx:149:5`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/ui/table.tsx:149:5`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demo/PipelineOverview.tsx:59:13`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demo/PipelineOverview.tsx:59:13`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:231:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:231:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:257:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:257:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:283:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:283:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:136:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:136:11`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demo/ApprovalProcessWorkflowDemo.tsx:399:17`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demo/ApprovalProcessWorkflowDemo.tsx:399:17`: Enforce a clickable non-interactive element has at least one keyboard event listener.
-- [ ] `src/components/demo/ResultsExportDemo.tsx:1297:15`: Enforce a clickable non-interactive element has at least one keyboard event listener.
+- [x] `src/components/demo/ResultsExportDemo.tsx:1297:15`: Enforce a clickable non-interactive element has at least one keyboard event listener.

 ### `prefer-tag-over-role`

-- [ ] `src/simulator/components/RealTimePrompts.tsx:92:13`: Prefer `button` over `role` attribute `button`.
+- [x] `src/simulator/components/RealTimePrompts.tsx:92:13`: Prefer `button` over `role` attribute `button`.
-- [ ] `src/simulator/components/RealTimeFeedbackPanel.tsx:333:21`: Prefer `button` over `role` attribute `button`.
+- [x] `src/simulator/components/RealTimeFeedbackPanel.tsx:333:21`: Prefer `button` over `role` attribute `button`.

+### `no-static-element-interactions`

+- [x] `src/components/ui/MobileDrawer.tsx:35:7`: Static HTML elements with event handlers require a role.
+- [x] `src/components/ui/table.tsx:149:5`: Static HTML elements with event handlers require a role.

 ### `role-supports-aria-props`

-- [ ] `src/components/ui/Radio.tsx:84:13`: The attribute aria-invalid is not supported by the role radio.
+- [x] `src/components/ui/Radio.tsx:84:13`: The attribute aria-invalid is not supported by the role radio.
-- [ ] `src/components/ui/SearchBox.tsx:154:11`: The attribute aria-expanded is not supported by the role textbox.
+- [x] `src/components/ui/SearchBox.tsx:154:11`: The attribute aria-expanded is not supported by the role textbox.

 ### `media-has-caption`

-- [ ] `src/simulator/components/VideoDisplay.tsx:295:7`: Missing <track> element with captions inside <audio> or <video> element.
+- [x] `src/simulator/components/VideoDisplay.tsx:295:7`: Missing <track> element with captions inside <audio> or <video> element.
-- [ ] `src/simulator/components/VideoDisplay.tsx:295:7`: Missing <track> element with captions inside <audio> or <video> element.
+- [x] `src/simulator/components/VideoDisplay.tsx:295:7`: Missing <track> element with captions inside <audio> or <video> element.

 ### `label-has-associated-control`

-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:341:19`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:341:19`: A form label must be associated with a control.
-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:357:19`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:357:19`: A form label must be associated with a control.
-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:377:17`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:377:17`: A form label must be associated with a control.
-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:391:17`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:391:17`: A form label must be associated with a control.
-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:410:17`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:410:17`: A form label must be associated with a control.
-- [ ] `src/components/demo/ScenarioGenerationDemo.tsx:425:19`: A form label must be associated with a control.
+- [x] `src/components/demo/ScenarioGenerationDemo.tsx:425:19`: A form label must be associated with a control.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:316:11`: A form label must have accessible text.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:316:11`: A form label must have accessible text.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:339:11`: A form label must have accessible text.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:339:11`: A form label must have accessible text.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:362:11`: A form label must have accessible text.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:362:11`: A form label must have accessible text.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:390:11`: A form label must have accessible text.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:390:11`: A form label must have accessible text.
-- [ ] `src/components/demos/bias-detection/ExportControls.tsx:411:11`: A form label must have accessible text.
+- [x] `src/components/demos/bias-detection/ExportControls.tsx:411:11`: A form label must have accessible text.
-- [ ] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:88:13`: A form label must be associated with a control.
+- [x] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:88:13`: A form label must be associated with a control.
-- [ ] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:108:13`: A form label must be associated with a control.
+- [x] `src/components/demos/bias-detection/PresetScenarioSelector.tsx:108:13`: A form label must be associated with a control.
-- [ ] `src/components/demos/bias-detection/SessionInputForm.tsx:110:9`: A form label must be associated with a control.
+- [x] `src/components/demos/bias-detection/SessionInputForm.tsx:110:9`: A form label must be associated with a control.
 - [ ] `src/components/demos/bias-detection/SessionInputForm.tsx:130:13`: A form label must be associated with a control.
 - [ ] `src/components/demos/bias-detection/SessionInputForm.tsx:150:13`: A form label must be associated with a control.
 - [ ] `src/components/demos/bias-detection/SessionInputForm.tsx:171:13`: A form label must be associated with a control.